Russell G. Hayden

 - Sneak A Peek

-“If these efforts help only one towards a career in the fire service, I did my job”
+“If your efforts help only one towards a career in the fire service, you did your job”